 Maybe a friend has hardwood floors, magazines, TV programs, the internet?
 These are all good starting places to get ideas.
 Have you already seen what you really like?

-As an alternative, the cost in the range of quality climbs the ladder at a similar rate.
+As an alternative the cost in range of quality climbs the ladder at a similar rate.
 The advantage of wood and stone compared to carpet is that you should only have to buy and install it once and not have to worry as much on the potential for damage.

-As an alternative, the cost in the range of quality climbs the ladder at a similar rate.
+As an alternative the cost in range of quality climbs the ladder at a similar rate.
 The advantage of wood and stone compared to carpet is that you should only have to buy and install it once and not have to worry as much on the potential for damage.
-One advantage of wood compared to stone is the warmth underfoot.
+One advantage of wood compared to stone is the warmth under foot.

-We are able to give you calculations, help and advice and many of our floors are guaranteed with underfloor heating.
-We can recommend Floor fitters who fit both the heating systems and the hardwood floor giving you even better service and peace of mind.
+We are able to give you calculations, help and advice and many of our floors are guaranteed with under floor heating.
+We can recommend Floor fitters who fit both the heating systems and the hardwood floor giving you even better service and piece of mind.

 Moisture levels of subfloors are very important as this can be detrimental to your new floor.
 New builds and extensions often have solid screed flooring of 50 mm thick and greater.
 A 50 mm thick screed floor will take 50 days on average before it naturally dries to a level low enough for Hardwood flooring to be installed over it.
 So 1 mm per day drying time.

 Once you go over 50 mm it can become a day and a half per 1 mm.

 Light coloured floors are viewed as more contemporary and dark floors as more traditional.
 Some floors come in natural colours of the wood and some come in the same type of wood with different colouring applied by chemical treatments, stains or colour oils.